Salhouse Broad

 Salhouse Broad Canoe Hire

-Salhouse Broad Canoe Hire is a popular destination for outdoor enthusiasts looking to explore the stunning waterways of Norfolk.
-With a range of well-maintained canoes available for hire, visitors can paddle their way through the tranquil Salhouse Broad, surrounded by an array of wildlife and picturesque scenery.
 Whether you're a seasoned canoeist or a complete beginner, Salhouse Broad Canoe Hire provides a fun and memorable way to experience the natural beauty of this unique landscape.
-Additionally, the company offers a variety of services and facilities to ensure a comfortable and enjoyable experience for all, including equipment hire, safety instructions, and knowledgeable staff on hand to offer advice and guidance.
+Additionally, the company offers many services and facilities to ensure a comfortable and enjoyable experience, including equipment hire, safety instructions, and knowledgeable staff for advice and guidance.

 Canoe and Kayak hire is available between April and October.
 All safety equipment is supplied.
 A safety talk is given before you head for the water.